devanshi7799/Movie-Seat-Booking/README.md

 # Movie-Seat-Booking

 This is a simple movie seat booking webpage created using Vanilla Javascript.
-I have developed this project just for practicing.
+I have developed this project just for practice.
 Suggestions are welcomed.
 Features of the webpage are as follows:

 1. Basic HTML, CSS and Javascript implementation.
 2. Selecting movie and seats from UI.